App version: 0.1.0

 Student Loan Forgiveness for Teachers

-Teachers may be able to score $5,000 or $17,500 in student loan repayment cancellation via the Teacher Loan Forgiveness Program.
+Teachers may be able to score up to $17,500 in student loan repayment cancellation via the Teacher Loan Forgiveness Program.
 To qualify, you need to work at an eligible school and serve for five years on a full-time basis.

 Step 6: Look Into Different Kinds of Repayment Plans